hirosystems/clarinet/components/clarity-vscode/README.md

 ## Clarity for Visual Studio Installation

-You can install the latest release of the plugin from the [marketplace](https://marketplace.visualstudio.com/items?itemName=hirosystems.clarity-lsp).
+You can install the latest release of the extension directly from VS Code or from the [marketplace](https://marketplace.visualstudio.com/items?itemName=hirosystems.clarity-lsp).
 ## Features

 The features described below are available when you install the Clarity for Visual Studio plugin.